yujiri8/rttp/README.md

 # Outline for the ending

-* they meet Adam, he cooperates, and comes out with Monika.
+* They meet Adam, he cooperates, and comes out with Monika.

 * They decide to do their thing: make Libitina admin to get out.

-	these could be the same.
+	These could be the same event.

 * Adam makes Libitina admin.